PrEP for Women

 • unknown hepatitis B status and/or hepatitis B vaccination status

 The guidelines also suggest that providers consider PrEP for people who live in areas or have personal networks where HIV is more common (high-prevalence areas).
 The guidelines provide tools to help providers identify these areas.
-The CDC also published a clinical providers’ supplement, which includes a patient/provider checklist, counseling about using PrEP while trying to become pregnant and during pregnancy, counseling about adherence and HIV risk reduction, and information sheets for patients in English and Spanish.
+The CDC also published a clinical providers’ supplement, which includes a patient/provider checklist, counseling about using PrEP while trying to become pregnant and during pregnancy, counseling about adherence and reducing vulnerability to HIV, and information sheets for patients in English and Spanish.

 PrEP needs to be taken daily as prescribed to be as effective as possible.
 The CDC recommends using it in combination with other HIV prevention strategies, such as condoms or safer injecting practices.
 PrEP is one tool that can be used to prevent the transmission of HIV.